coq/coq/doc/sphinx/proof-engine/ltac2.rst

 There are various alternatives to Ltac1, such as Mtac or Rtac for instance.
-While those alternatives can be quite different from Ltac1, we designed Ltac2 to be as close as reasonably possible to Ltac1, while fixing the aforementioned defects.
+While those alternatives can be quite different from Ltac1, we designed Ltac2 to be as close as reasonably possible to Ltac1, while fixing its :ref:`defects <ltac_defects>`.

 In particular, Ltac2 is: